Visualize Colors

 Visualizations apply combinations of related colors, including shades of gray for grayscale.

-A set of related colors, usually to provide consistent design such as data visualizations.
+A set of related colors, usually to provide a consistent design, such as data visualizations.

 All visualization systems feature built-in color palettes.
 Users are also free to define any palette they choose, either generated by specialized functions or manually entered.